 With a heart for service, First Lady of Mississippi Deborah Bryant has dedicated her professional and personal life to caring for those around her.

-Mrs. Bryant is a Jackson native and holds an Associate of Science Degree in Medical Records from Hinds Community College.
-She and her husband of 35 years, Mississippi Governor Phil Bryant, have two children, Katie and Patrick, and are active members of St. Mark’s United Methodist Church in Brandon, Mississippi.
+She and Governor Bryant, her husband of 37 years, have two grown children, Katie and Patrick, and are active members of St. Mark’s United Methodist Church in Brandon, Mississippi.